 EmuOS: run retro games and apps right in your browser

-If you experienced the late DOS days or early Windows days first hand and want to relive that, or want to experience it for the first time, then you may want to hop over to EmuOS to do just that.
+If you experienced the late DOS days or early Windows days first hand and want to relive those, or want to experience it for the first time, then you may want to hop over to EmuOS to do just that.

 EmuOS emulates Windows in the browser, and it comes with a number of games and applications for you to run right from that browser as well.